Things to do in Flores

 How To Get To Flores?

-At Labuan Bajo town, you will find hotels, resorts, bars, bakeries, restaurants, travel agents and more here.
-You can also read my article on things to do in Labuan Bajo for more information.
+Labuan Bajo town has hotels, resorts, bars, bakeries, restaurants, travel agents, and more.
+For more information, you can also read my article on things to do in Labuan Bajo.

 Conclusion

-The list above is compiled by me, David Hogan Jr from Malaysia who has been to Flores several times and mainly on a mission to explore and promote this beautiful island to the world.
+The list above is compiled by me, David Hogan Jr from Malaysia, who has been to Flores several times and is mainly on a mission to explore and promote this beautiful island to the world.

-Each of the places was personally visited by me unless stated above.
+I personally visited each of the places unless stated above.
 Given the opportunity, I would visit this beautiful island to explore and find more things to do in Flores.

 Malaysia Asia